Reading Time: 8 minutes

 The largest independent winery in Serbia, Kovačević, calls Fruška Gora its home.
 They produce close to one million bottles of wine every year and their Chardonnay is one of Serbia’s best selling wines.

 Our biggest surprise on Fruška Gora was a fairly new project named Ilić-Nijemčević.
 We were introduced to their wine by our friend Mileta Popović who runs the blog Serbian Wine Guide.
 Mileta treated us to a bottle over lunch.
 The label gave us cause for concern at first but once we tasted the wine, all doubts melted away.
-The Ilić-Nijemčević Crveno Vino is predominantly made of Gamay and is fruity, balanced, and food friendly.
+The Ilić-Nijemčević Crveno Vino is predominantly made of Gamay and it is fruity, balanced, and food friendly.

 It seems odd that a Gamay-based red can go well with a mountain goat dish, but it does!
 It helps that the wine probably has some Cabernet Sauvignon in the blend and the meat is surprisingly not too gamey.
 The wine is red fruit flavor dominated with good texture, paired with lean goat meat cooked in kaymak (a cross between clotted cream and cream cheese), it’s a beautiful combination for a cold afternoon.